IntelRealSense/realsense_mipi_platform_driver/README_JP4.md

 Debian packages will be generated in `images` folder.

-## Install kernel and D457 driver to Jetson AGX Xavier
+## Install kernel, device-tree and D457 driver to Jetson AGX Xavier

 1. Install the kernel and modules